|Computer Sciences 312|

 Assignments must compile and run with BlueJ in the GDC Microlab.
 You are free to use other IDEs, but if a program runs on your system, but not the grader we will arbitrate the matter using BlueJ in the UTCS microlab.

 Assignments must be turned in via Canvas.
 You must turn in a file with the correct name and in the proper format.
 Usually this is the source code in a .java file.
 The assignment page will specify exactly what to turn in.

 If you do not follow the instructions and specifications for assignments (name, where to turn in, file format) you cause extra work for the graders and myself.
 As a student and potential software developer you must follow instructions and specifications.
 When you do not meet your responsibilities as a student, it causes you to become a special case for the teaching staff.
 With over 150 students the TAs and undergrad proctors use scripts to streamline some aspects of grading.
 Not following the assignment instructions and specifications causes these scripts to fail and the graders must spend more time on your submission.
 The following penalties are in place because there must be consequences for failure to meet your responsibilities as a student.
 Please read this account of a student who has seen the issue from both sides.

 Penalties for failure to follow instructions and specifications on assignments:

 Assignments grades are not scaled to effort or time spent working on them.
 (You may spend a large amount of time working on an assignment and still lose many points because your program is not correct.)
 The programs are not graded on a strictly linear scale.
-Points will be deducted for failed test cases, poor style, poor efficiency, lack of necessary comments, convoluted algorithms, lack of student provided test cases, lack of answers to questions regarding the assignment, and other reasons deemed appropriate by the instructor.
+Points will be deducted for incorrect output, failed test cases, poor style, poor efficiency, lack of necessary comments, convoluted algorithms, lack of student provided test cases, lack of answers to questions regarding the assignment, and other reasons deemed appropriate by the instructor.